MiriamLL/sula/README.md

 **[Enlace en
 español](https://www.miriam-lerma.com/posts/2021-05-14-sula/).**

-The idea is that you use the data as an example and you can adapt your data to calculate the foraging trip parameters.
-Also you can have most of the information accompany your original track information for check-ups in a GIS software.
+The goal is that you use the data as an example and adapt your data accordingly to calculate your own foraging trip parameters.
+Also you can have most of the information in parallel to your original tracking data for check-ups in a GIS software.

 ## Installation